 - Create an HTML anchor link –

-. - Attach the canvas data URL onto the anchor tag –
+. - Attach the canvas data URL into the anchor tag –

-to offer a “save as”.
-But take note, this will not always work due to security constraints. - The safer way is to attach the link to the HTML page itself, let the user click to download manually.
+to offer “save as”.
+But take note, this may not always work due to security constraints. - The safer way is to attach the link to the HTML page and let the user manually click to download.

 var data = new FormData();